 |Highballs, Collins, & Tall Drinks||Splash-1/2 oz||1/4-1/2 oz||4-6 oz|

-The average soda bottle or can is 12 ounces, so estimate 2-3 drinks per container.
+The average soda bottle or can is 12 ounces, so estimate 2 to 3 drinks per container.
 Two-liter bottles are a cost-effective option for the more popular sodas and there are about 67 ounces per 2-liter.

 Other mixers like bitters are easy and one bottle of each required style will be more than enough.